UCL-CCS/EasyVVUQ/docs/dask_tutorial.rst

 =============================================================

 In this tutorial we expand the previous :doc:`example
-<cooling\_coffee\_cup>` and move on to supercomputing clusters.
-In
+<cooling\_coffee\_cup>` and move our computations to computing
-order to run it you need access to one.
+clusters.
+In order to run it you will need access to one.
 And if you have access to one you most likely don't need explaining what they are or how they fit in the work you do.
 So we will skip that part.
 We will also skip the parts that are the same as in the previous tutorial.
 We only outline the parts that will be different from when you ran it on your laptop.
 Luckily there aren't that many differences.

 Import necessary libraries